foolip/testing-in-standards/lifecycle.md

 ### Full interop

 As the standard, test suite and implementations co-evolve, an increasing number of tests will pass everywhere.
 For those tests, however trivial, full interop has been achieved.
-Once achieved, tooling like [web-platform-tests PR status](https://pulls.web-platform-tests.org) and the [web-platform-tests dashboard](https://wpt.fyi) should make it impossible to accidentally depart from full interop.
+Once achieved, tooling should make it impossible to accidentally depart from full interop.
 Web developers can depend on the feature and delight their users, in any browser.

 ## What about?